Target species

 Midazolam is a CNS depressant and can cause sedation and induction of sleep.
 Care should be taken to avoid self-injection.
 In case of accidental self-injection, seek medical advice immediately and show the package leaflet to the physician, but DO NOT DRIVE as sedation and impaired muscular function may occur.

-The product can cause eye irritation.
-Avoid contact with eyes.
-If the product comes into contact with the eyes, rinse the eyes immediately with plenty of water and seek medical attention if irritation persists.
+Avoid contact with skin and eyes.
+In the case of contact with skin, wash with soap and water.
+If the veterinary medicinal product comes into contact with the eyes, rinse the eyes immediately with plenty of water.
+If irritation persists, seek medical advice.

 To the physician: